 Blue-collar crimes are those that involve local police known for wearing blue and white-collar crimes are those involving Federal agents, such as FBI who typically wear suits and ties with white shirts.

 The blue-collar worker in the United States is an embodiment of the American work ethic and the dignity of labor.
 A member of the working class blue-collar worker performs manual labor and earns an hourly wage.
 Blue-collar workers are distinguished from those in the service sector and from white-collar workers.
-Some blue-collar jobs, such as those of janitors and unskilled laborers, may carry negative stereotypes from perceptions that they represent minimal ability.
+Some blue-collar jobs, such as those of janitors and unskilled laborers, may carry negative stereotype from perceptions that they represent minimal ability.